gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.Charges.md

 > `optional` **meta**: `any`

-- This object contains the meta data realted to charges price adjustment
+- Meta data realted to charges price adjustment.

 ***